kjakedev/spinbet-challenge/README.md

 ## Running the script

-To run the script simply run this command:
+To run the script simply run this command (Assuming you are in the root folder of this repository):
 ```
 . ./run.sh